 At one point some German general played by Danny Huston gets into a conversation with Dr. Poison.
 These two Germans apparently think it's necessary to converse in English instead of in their native language and I'm actually considering to stop watching.

 Right before the next battle I recall the articles about what this movie allegedly did for female characters in movies, but when Wonder Woman throws off her long coat to reveal her great body to single handedly eliminate the enemy soldiers as naked as possible I don't get why this is any different from the ass shots we already know and love.
-It's not self aware like Coralie Fargeat's Revenge (which had a budget of less than 3 million, unlike this movie having a budget of more than 120 million) and if someone were to ask me to recommend them a great movie containing with a fantastic heroine it would be that movie over Wonder Woman every day of the week and twice on Sunday.
+It's not self aware like Coralie Fargeat's Revenge (which had a budget of less than 3 million, unlike this movie having a budget of more than 120 million) and if someone were to ask me to recommend them a great movie containing a fantastic heroine it would be that movie over Wonder Woman every day of the week and twice on Sunday.

 After the battle sequence there's a short love scene between Wonder Woman and Chris Pine's character and though I know better, I hope to see something that resembles a sideboob just to give me a reason to continue watching this mess.
 This movie is just no fun at all.